zackyang000/CMS/README.md

 ## Run

-The project is server and client detached, use REST API to change data.
+The project is back-end and front-end detached, use REST API to change data.

 ### Run App Server